Darko989/sandbox-test/README.md

 ### Running the tests

-After cypress is up find UI and API test and just by clicking, tests are running
+After cypress is up find UI and API tests and just by clicking, tests are running

-use this command to run entire tests

-npx cypress run cypress/integration/api/**/*

-npx cypress run cypress/integration/ui/**/*